cloudtools/stacker_cookiecutter/{{cookiecutter.repo_name}}/readme.rst

 **tests/blueprints/test_touch.py**:
-  This is a tiny ``stacker blueprint`` test which only creates a simple resource in cloudformation (a WaitCondition, which does nothing on its own).
+  This is a tiny ``stacker blueprint`` test which only creates a simple resource in CloudFormation (a WaitCondition, which does nothing on it's own).

   See: http://stacker.readthedocs.io/en/latest/blueprints.html#testing-blueprints

 Running a release
 ====================

 In this example we use a ``Makefile`` to save commands.
+The commands will be ran using **poetry** which will handle creating a virtualenv for you, as well as insuring that the correct packages are installed.

 To execute stacker using your dev environment, using the *--interactive* flag run::